elastic/support-diagnostics/README.md

  Time series data will be availalble if Elasticsearch Monitoring is enabled, but in order to view it anywhere other than locally you would need to snapshot the relevant monitoring indices or have the person wishing to view it do so via a screen sharing session.
 Both of these have issues of scale and utility if there is an urgent issue or multiple individuals need to be involved.

- This utility allows you to extract a subset of monitoring data for interval of up to 12 hours at a time.
-It will package this into a tar.gz file, much like the current diagnostic.
+**_This utility allows you to extract a subset of monitoring data for interval of up to 12 hours at a time._** It will package this into a `tar.gz` file, much like the current diagnostic.
 After it is uploaded, a support engineer can import that data into their own monitoring cluster so it can be investigated outside of a screen share, and be easily viewed by other engineers and developers.
 It has the advantage of providing a view of the cluster state prior to when an issue occurred so that a better idea of what led up to the issue can be gained.

  Not all the information contained in the standard diagnostic is going to be available in the monitoring extraction.
-That is because it does not collect the same quanity of data.
-But what it does have should be sufficient to see a numnber of important trends, particularly when investigating peformance related issues.
+That is because it does not collect the same quantity of data.
+But what it does have should be sufficient to see a number of important trends, particularly when investigating peformance related issues.

  It does not need to be run on a host with Elasticsearch installed.
 A local workstation with network access to the monitoring cluster is sufficient.
 It can either be installed directory or run from a Docker container.

  You can collect statistics for only one cluster at a time, and it is necessary to specify a cluster id when running the utility.
-If you are not sure of the cluster id, running with only the target host, login credentials, and --list parameter will display a listing of availble clusters that are being monitored in that instance.
+If you are not sure of the cluster id, running with only the target host, login credentials, and `--list` parameter will display a listing of availble clusters that are being monitored in that instance.

  ### Running The Extract